 I feel Veruca’s song mirrors the need for instant gratification that permeates our society.
 It’s pretty much status quo.
 Do you want to watch a movie?
 It’s available for instant download!
-Do you wants to know what’s going on in the world?
+Do you want to lose 10 pounds in two weeks?
+Try this diet!3 Do you want to know what’s going on in the world?
 Go on the internet!
 No need to wait until the next morning for the newspaper.
-Do you want to lose 10 pounds in two weeks?
-Try this diet!3 It seems to be everywhere.

-IE is a practice of patience and resiliency.
-You will not start IE and, within a few weeks, become an intuitive eater.
+On the other hand, intuitive eating is a practice of patience and resiliency.
+You will not start intuitive eating and, within a few weeks, become an intuitive eater.
 You’re gonna have to baby step this sucker!
 If you think about it, when did dieting enter your life?
 How many years or decades ago did it weasel its way in?
 It’s likely that dieting has been in your life in some way for a LONG time.
 If that’s the case, why would you expect to undo years or decades of approaching food and your body one way and then completely flip your mindset within a few weeks?

-Most people who I’ve communicated with on the IE community forum say that doing one or two IE principles at a time helps them.
-Some people claim that they did IE 100% right off the bat, but I noticed that they had only short-term success and were very susceptible to jumping back on the dieting bandwagon.
+Most people who I’ve communicated with on the intuitive eating community forum say that doing one or two intuitive eating principles at a time helps them.
+Some people claim that they did intuitive eating 100% right off the bat, but I noticed that they usually had only short-term success and were very susceptible to jumping back on the dieting bandwagon.
 It would be like quitting smoking cold turkey.
 I’m sure there are some people out there who can attest to just quitting, but most need some kind of support on their way to giving up cigarettes.
-IE is the same way.
+Intuitive eating is the same way.
 Taking it one principle at a time really allows the person to internalize the principle and make it their own.
 Once that happens, moving on to the next principle is an easier transition.

-Which principle should be the first one to tackle?
-I personally think that Rejecting the Diet Mentality is a good place to start because I see it as the foundation of IE and it weaves throughout the other principles.
-If you are able to dump all of your dieting books and magazines, unbookmark your favorite fitness-for-weight-loss website, and actually get angry at the dieting industry for being a puppeteer for so long, then tackling the other principles will likely be simple in comparison.
+Which principle should be the first one to tackle though?
+I personally think that rejecting the diet mentality is a good place to start because I see it as the foundation of intuitive eating and it weaves throughout all of the other principles.
+If you are able to dump all of your dieting books and magazines, unbookmark your favorite fitness-for-weight-loss websites, and actually get angry at the dieting industry for being a puppeteer for so long, then tackling the other principles will likely be simple in comparison.
 However, you are a unique individual and you can choose whichever principle makes sense for you at this point in your life!

-Although I didn’t start with Rejecting the Diet Mentality, I wish I had.4 I was a restrictor, meaning I dieted by consuming as few calories as possible, hunger pangs be damned!
-With the encouragement of my dietitian, I started eating when I was actually hungry rather than waiting until the scheduled time to eat.5 This took a long time.
-I fought with myself daily for a while because I felt like I shouldn’t be hungry because it wasn’t time to eat.
+Although I didn’t start with rejecting the diet mentality, I wish I had.4 I was a restrictor, meaning I dieted by consuming as few calories as possible, hunger pangs be damned!
+With the encouragement of my dietitian, I worked on eating when I was actually hungry rather than waiting until the scheduled time to eat.5 This took a while because I fought with myself daily at first because I felt like I shouldn’t be hungry since it wasn’t time to eat.
 At work, lunch is at 12:13pm,6 so I had to wait until then.
 This was a food rule that I had because dieting is all about following the rules.
 It had gotten it into my head with Weight Watchers that I had to eat as little as I could which meant I should be putting as much distance as possible between the times that I ate.
 Thus, I made up the food rule of waiting until the designated times to eat.

 As I reflect, this was guided by diet mentality.
-If had examined my place in the dieting world, I would have realized how entrenched I was and going after the diet mentality first would have made my IE journey that much easier.
-I finally got to the point where I could see how manipulated I was by the dieting industry, and that pissed me off!
-That anger fueled me when IE felt like the hardest thing in the world.
-It fueled me into reading something other than Shape magazine in the doctor’s office.
-Rejecting the Diet Mentality was one of the most challenging principles, but, once I conquered it, the other principles fell into place just a little bit easier.
+If had examined my place in the dieting world, I would have realized how entrenched I was and going after the diet mentality first would have made my intuitive eating journey a little easier.
+I finally got to the point where I could see how manipulated I was by the dieting industry and that pissed me off!
+That anger fueled me when intuitive eating felt like the hardest thing in the world.
+Rejecting the diet mentality was one of the most challenging principles, but, once I conquered it, the other principles fell into place more easily.

-What is your approach to IE?
+What is your approach to intuitive eating?
 “I want it now!” or slow and steady?
 Please share in the comment section below!

 1Yeah, I saw Charlie and the Chocolate Factory version with Johnny Depp when it came out in 2005.
 It was “meh” compared to the original.